Solinea/goldstone-server/docs/HACKING.md

 ### Updating pip Requirements in the App Container

-If you amend the `requirements.txt` file, and want to test out the impace without recreating the application container, you can execute the following commands:
+If you amend the `requirements.txt` file, and want to test out the impact without recreating the application container, you can execute the following commands:

     $ cd ~/devel/goldstone-server
     $ ./bin/gsexec --shell pip install -r requirements.txt